Booking Nightmares and How They Impact You as an Owner

 In addition to paying a premium to publish an ad or use a timeshare marketing service, the combination of demand and supply for timeshare interests means that many listings are accessible and some timeshares go for pennies on the dollar; hardly enough, in many cases, to cover rising maintenance fee payments, let alone pay down an interest or provide a return.

 Finally, it’s important to keep in mind that the timeshare secondary market, such as it is, can be a shady realm, full of scammers and fraudsters looking to make a quick buck on the backs of desperate timeshare owners.
 Be wary of any questionable solicitation and bad actors who approach you out of the blue; Don’t pay any questionable upfront fees; and, be very wary of any offers from third-party rental companies that seem inflated or above your listing price.
-Those are red flags.
+This should raise caution flags.